 Summit-Tek was formed by former law enforcement professionals from the U.S. Department of Homeland Security.
-Our teams’ unique investigative and analytical expertise provides access and insight into current U.S. government policies governing supply chain security in the maritime domain and network and information assurance.
+Our teams’ unique analytical expertise provides access and insight into current U.S. government policies governing supply chain security in the maritime domain and in network information assurance.

-We focus on providing expert consult that involves assessing and analyzing vulnerabilities, performing internal investigations, assisting in trade compliance, developing best practices for supply chain security, and implementing a steadfast import/export approach.
-Our principles and associates offer a wide variety of law enforcement-related services that include providing expert testimony, interviewing, forensic auditing, training, assessments, and assisting with presentation and trial preparation.
+We focus on providing expert consulting that involves assessing and analyzing vulnerabilities, assisting in trade compliance, developing best practices for supply chain information security, and implementing a steadfast import/export approach.

-All our associates and partners possess an investigative or intelligence background specializing in risk mitigation, due diligence, supply chain security, and government compliance.
+All our associates and partners possess critical thinking or intelligence backgrounds specializing in risk mitigation, due diligence, supply chain information security, and government compliance.
 Our team will meet the operational and budgetary needs of our clients, provide scalable solutions, and leverage the latest technology and expertise to address your specific need.

 The Summit-Tek Team